tvquizphd/public-quiz/README.md

 - ⚠️ your fork's wiki has become [publicly editable][HELP_WIKI]
 - ☠️ your GitHub account has [been compromised][HELP_SECURE]

-### Your passwords cannot be viewed/edited unless:
+### Your passwords only be viewed/edited by:

-A 3rd party with your login link (or GitHub account!) has your master password.
+Anyone with your login link (or GitHub account!) who has your master password.

 ## Local Testing